BrookJeynes/spotifyPlaylistBackup/README.md

-# spotifyPlaylistBackup
+# Backup Spotify Playlists
-Backup Spotify playlists to text files
+A simple app to backup and import Spotify playlists from text files.